firedrone/Spider/doc/HACKING/CodingStandards.md

 you can use `make check-changes`.

-When we go to make a release, we will concatenate all the entries in changes to make a draft changelog, and clear the direcspidery.
+When we go to make a release, we will concatenate all the entries in changes to make a draft changelog, and clear the directory.
 We'll then edit the draft changelog into a nice readable format.

 To make sure that stuff is in the right format, we use